gyulanemeth/bluefox.email/aws-concepts/iam-role.md

       content: summary_large_image
   - - meta
     - name: twitter:title
-      content: Amazon IAM Role | BlueFox Email
+      content: AWS IAM Role | BlueFox Email
   - - meta
     - name: twitter:description
       content: AWS IAM Roles are identity entities that define permissions for AWS services or users to access resources in a secure, temporary way without sharing long-term credentials.
 ---
 <GlossaryNavigation/>

-# Amazon IAM Role
+# AWS IAM Role

 An **AWS IAM Role** is an identity that defines [permissions](/aws-concepts/iam-permissions.md) for AWS services or users to access resources without using permanent credentials.
 Roles provide temporary security credentials that expire automatically.

-## What is an Amazon IAM Role?
+## What is an AWS IAM Role?

 An IAM Role acts as a **secure delegation mechanism** that grants permissions without requiring long-term access keys, improving security by eliminating the need to share or embed credentials in application code.
 Each role consists of a trust policy that defines which entities can assume the role and permission policies that specify what actions are allowed on specific AWS resources.
 This **identity-based access control** approach follows AWS security best practices by providing just-in-time privileges.
 According to [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html), roles can be assumed by various entities including AWS services (like Lambda or EC2), applications running on compute instances, **federated identity providers** (like Active Directory or Google), or users from different AWS accounts in cross-account scenarios.